tsukhu/rwd-spa-alljs-app/README.md

 * RESTful CRUD APIs will be exposed on Node.js server using the  MongoDB driver module
 * AngularJS will be used to build the SPA with Bootstrap (v3.x) providing the UI components.
 * Socket.io based real time travel poll with chart based results.
+* Added support for streaming video using the HTML5 video tags and a video streaming implementation inspired by(Paolorossi's Video Streamer)[https://gist.github.com/paolorossi/1993068] and has added tweaks for supporting multiple formats.

 Tools Used
 ----------